paperwm/PaperWM/README.md

 Most functionality is available using a mouse, eg. activating a window at the edge of the monitor by clicking on it.
 In wayland its possible to navigate with 3-finger swipes on the trackpad.
 But the primary focus is making an environment which works well with a keyboard.

 All keybindings start with the <kbd>Super</kbd> modifier.
 On most keyboards it's the Windows key, on mac keyboards it's the Command key.
-It's possible and recommended to modify the keyboard layout so that <kbd>Super</kbd> is switched with <kbd>Alt</kbd> making all the keybindings easier to reach.
+It's possible to modify the keyboard layout so that <kbd>Super</kbd> is switched with <kbd>Alt</kbd> making all the keybindings easier to reach.
 This can be done through Gnome Tweaks under `Keybard & Mouse` ⟶ `Additional Layout Options` ⟶ `Alt/Win key behavior` ⟶ `Left Alt is swapped with Left Win`.

 Most keybindings will grab the keyboard while <kbd>Super</kbd> is held down, only switching focus when <kbd>Super</kbd> is released. <kbd>Escape</kbd> will abort the navigation taking you back to the previously active window.